pour68/css-tutorials/readme.md

 - id
 - class
 - attribute

+---

+## Attr selectors

 - The [attribute="value"] selector is used to select elements with a specified attribute and value.
 - [attribute~="value"]: selector is used to select elements with an attribute value containing a specified word.(just space-separated word)
 - The [attribute|="value"] selector is used to select elements with the specified attribute, whose value can be exactly the specified value, or the specified value followed by a hyphen (-).
 - The [attribute^="value"] selector is used to select elements with the specified attribute, whose value starts with the specified value.
 - The [attribute$="value"] selector is used to select elements whose attribute value ends with a specified value.
 - The [attribute*="value"] selector is used to select elements whose attribute value contains a specified value.

 ---